yogendra2126/image-denoiser/readme.md

 ## Project Structure
 - **train.zip**: Contains the training dataset with two folders, `low` (noisy images) and `high` (clean images).
-- **image_denoiser.ipynb**: Jupyter Notebook with the complete implementation of the image denoiser model, including data loading, preprocessing, model training, and evaluation.
+- **denoiser.ipynb**: Jupyter Notebook with the complete implementation of the image denoiser model, including data loading, preprocessing, model training, and evaluation.
-- **report.pdf**: Detailed report on the project, including the architecture, code snippets, training process, evaluation, and results.
+- **Image_Denoiser.pdf**: Detailed report on the project, including the architecture, code snippets, training process, evaluation, and results.

 ## Model Architecture
 The convolutional autoencoder architecture used in this project consists of: